erikw/jekyll-glossary_tooltip/README.md

 Even if the term is defined in _data/glossary.yml as 'term_name', the matching is case-insensitive meaning that I can look it up using {% glossary TeRM_NaME %}.
-Note that the term is displayed as defined in the tag rather than the definition, here meaing 'TeRM_NaME'.
+Note that the term is displayed as defined in the tag rather than the definition, here meaning 'TeRM_NaME'.

 The case-styling above works as there's still a case-insensitive match.
-But what about when you actually want to dispaly the term differently?
-Maybe the term is defined as "cat" but you want to use the plural "cats"?
+But what about when you actually want to display the term differently?
+Maybe the term is defined as "cat," but you want to use the plural "cats"?
 Then you can supply an optional `display` argument.
 The syntax is:
 {% glossary <term>, display: <diplay name> %}

-This could be e.g.
+This could be, e.g.
 {% glossary cat, display: cats %}
 {% glossary some term, display: some other display text %}
 ```